 Plans for the future

-I started work as an Analyst at Goldman Sachs when I graduated in Spring 2014 and was promoted to Associate under a fast-track scheme at the end of 2016.
-My time at Gresham’s studying the IB continues to influence me – I travel frequently and recently accepted a posting to Warsaw to help to grow the company’s presence in Central Europe.
+I started work as an Analyst at Goldman Sachs after I graduated in Spring 2014 and was promoted to Associate under a fast-track scheme at the end of 2016.
+My time at Gresham’s studying the IB Diploma continues to influence me – I travel frequently and recently accepted a posting to Warsaw to help to grow the company’s presence in Central Europe.
 Longer term, I hope to be able to take the business skills that I learn at Goldman Sachs toward the creative or educational business sectors.

 Achieved 43 points which was the highest mark achieved by a Gresham’s pupil in 2013.